GowtherZil/easy_tbot/docs/quick/templates.md

     }
 }
 ```
+!!! note 'JinjaBackend configuration'
     `templates` key holds directories to look for templates and `allowed_extension` key is a filter for extension files.
 In this case only *html*, *md*, and *txt* extensions are recogniced as templates inside templates folder.

 ## How to use this template engine?